 Brighton Hill Community School collects and uses personal information (referred to in the Data Protection Act 1998 as personal data) about staff, students, parents and other individuals who come into contact with the school.
 This information is gathered in order to enable the provision of education and other associated functions.
 In addition, the school may be required by law to collect, use and share certain information.

 The school is registered as a Data Controller, with the Information Commissioner’s Office (ICO).
-Details are available on the ICO website.
+Details are available at www.ico.org.uk.

-The school issues a Privacy Notice to all pupils/parents, this summarises the information held on pupils, why it is held and the other organisations to whom it may be passed on to.
+On joining Brighton Hill Community School, students and parents/carers are issued with a Privacy Notice.
+This summarises the information held on students, why it is held and the other organisations with whom it may be shared.

-This policy applies to all personal information however it is collected, used, recorded and stored and whether it is held on paper or electronically.
+This policy applies to all personal information, however it is collected, used, recorded and stored, regardless of whether it is held on paper or electronically.

-All school staff and governors involved with the collection, use, processing or disclosure of personal data will be aware of their duties and responsibilities and will adhere to this policy.
+All employees and Governors involved with the collection, use, processing or disclosure of personal data will be aware of their duties and responsibilities, and will adhere to this policy.